pgbouncer/pgbouncer/test/README.md

 network conditions.
 To include these tests, set the environment variable USE_SUDO to a nonempty value, for example `make check USE_SUDO=1`.
-This will ask for sudo access, so it might convenient to run `sudo -v` before the test, or set up `/etc/sudoers` appropriately at your peril.
+This will ask for sudo access, so it might convenient to run `sudo -v` before the test, or set up `/etc/sudoers` appropriately, at your peril.
 Check the source if there are any doubts.

 This test is run by `make check`.